Issues

 Issues that are Important for Montana House District 3:

-Many people have had to move from House District 3 because they were unable to afford reasonable housing.
+Many people have already had to move from House District 3 because they were unable to afford reasonable housing.
 Some of us were fortunate enough to purchase a home before the housing boom driven by second homes and high-end housing.
-As the value of our property has increased, many of us are unable to afford the current property taxes.
-The Legislature, although warned of this crisis, failed to act in 2023 and our property taxes have increased by about 20%.
+As the value of our property has increased rapidly over the last 5 years, many of us have struggled to afford the our property taxes.
+The Legislature failed to act in 2021 and 2023 although warned of this crisis.
+In the 2025 legislature, we made residential property tax reduction one of our highest goals.
+We worked hard in a bipartisan way on property tax reform and as a result, about 90% of residential property owners saw the same or lower property taxes this year.
+There is still much to be done to ensure that Montana residents have fair taxation.

-As a Legislator, I will be an advocate for affordability including lower residential property taxes and affordable housing.
+As your Representative, I will continue to be an advocate for affordability including lower residential property taxes, affordable housing, and affordable healthcare

 Whitefish usually supports school levies.
 However, our schools should not have to rely on levies.
 The Legislature should ensure that we have quality public education for the young people of Montana.
 The Montana Constitution reads: “It is the goal of the people to establish a system of education which will develop the full educational potential of each person.
 Equality of educational opportunity is guaranteed to each person of the state.”